 The reality is that marketers have a lot of responsibilities and rarely enough time to do them.
 Moreover, no one takes the time to discuss all the components that form a solid marketing plan.

-Creating a thoughtfully-crafted marketing plan that accomplishes your goals and delivers a return on investment takes time and effort.
+A thoughtfully crafted marketing plan accomplishes your goals and delivers a return on investment takes time and effort.
 Once completed, it takes diligence and discipline to carry out your plan as a guide for your marketing execution over time.

 Your operational marketing plan guides the execution of the tactics and strategies.
 Without an operational marketing strategy, you risk your plan breaking down.